Textualize/rich/docs/source/introduction.rst

 Introduction
 ============

-Rich is a Python library for writing *rich* text (with color and formatting) to the terminal, and for rendering tables, markdown, and code with syntax highlighting.
+Rich is a Python library for writing *rich* text (with color and formatting) to the terminal, and for rendering rich content such as tables, markdown, syntax highlighted code.

 Use Rich to make command line applications more visually appealing and present data in a more readable way.
 Rich can also be a useful debugging aid by pretty printing and syntax highlighting data structures.